Composting at Tufts

 - Purchase biodegradable plastic compost liners for your bin.
 Here is an example from Amazon.

 Place a compost sign over the bin so everyone knows what goes in it.
-Also place a checklist next to it that you or a colleague update each time you check or empty the bin so that people know it’s being taken care of.
+Sometimes, it can be helpful to place a checklist next to it so that you or a colleague know each time you check or empty the bin so that people know it’s being taken care of.
 The checklist should have your name and email address on it so if there is an issue, people will know who to contact.

 Determine a compost bin emptying schedule.
 Will you be the one to check it daily, or will your office take turns checking the bin every day?
 Make sure to locate the compost toter nearest to your office and empty the compost there.